 My current research focuses on the dynamics of innovation, models of entry, and competition policy.
 I have, however, a broad interest in Microeconomic Theory, Industrial Organization, and Applied Theory.

-Sequential Innovation, Patent Policy and the Dynamics of the Replacement Effect [pdf] (draft: February 2017)
+Sequential Innovation, Patent Policy and the Dynamics of the Replacement Effect [pdf] (draft: October 2017)

-Mergers in Innovative Industries: The Role of Product Market Competition [with Guillermo Marshall] [pdf] (draft: May 2017)
+Innovation and Competition: The role of the Product Market [with Guillermo Marshall] [pdf] (draft: January 2018)

 We study how competition impacts innovation (and welfare) when firms compete both in the product market and in innovation development.
 This relationship is complex and may lead to scenarios in which a lessening of competition increases R&D and consumer welfare in the long run, contradicting arguments provided by antitrust agencies in recent merger cases.
 We provide conditions for when competition increases or decreases industry innovation and welfare.
 These conditions are based on properties of the product market payoffs.

 Announcing High Prices to Deter Innovation [with Guillermo Marshall] [pdf] (draft: March 2018)